 There’s a lot to be said for using greener cleaning products.
-Conventional cleaners come with a slew of issues ranging from health concerns, to home and planet pollution, to death.
+Conventional cleaners have a slew of negative issues ranging from health concerns, to home and planet pollution, to death.
 Following are ten problems and hazards of conventional cleaners to consider.

 1) We really have no clue what’s in most cleaners or what the full negative effects of said cleaners may be…

 - About 3 decades ago Congress passed the Toxic Substances Control Act (TCSA) but to date the Environmental Protection Agency (EPA) has tested only 200 of the more than 80,000 chemical compounds developed for all sorts of products used in the home; cleaners included.